chjoshan/house-table/README.md

 # webpack-babel-minimal-boilerplate

-Minimal boilerplate with webpack and babel
+Minimal react app boilerplate with webpack and babel

 ## To start the app: